naorwaiss/MoveIt2_try/README.md

 ## Running the Services (Two Methods)

 ### Using PyQt
-The PyQt GUI will open at launch if you have updated the global location.
+call the command line (the servicse) - > and gave the user option to gave the joint data
-If PyQt does not open, start the service manually:
+start the service manually:
 Open another terminal and run:
 `cd ~/ros2_ws/src/bot_movit/scripts`
 `python3 qt_gui.py`